 Each county Pre-K Coordinator must submit a comprehensive universal pre-k fiscal report no later than October 15th annually.
 The report should reflect funding and resource contributions from all sources for the previous school year.
-The fiscal report is completed online and the web address for submission of the comprehensive fiscal report is provided by the Office of Early Learning at least 60 days prior to the due date.
+The fiscal report is completed in the ELRS under the district tab.
 The fiscal report includes questions to determine total funding and resources utilized to implement each county pre-k program only as it relates to services for WV Pre-k eligible children who were actively enrolled in a WV Pre-k program during the previous school year.
 Information from all public school pre-k classrooms, including preschool special needs classrooms, and any contracted collaborative program's dedicated resources, must be included.
 Contributions from collaborative partners must also be included.
 This can be reported based on costs and resources included in Collaborative Classroom Budget and Cost Allocation Worksheets from the previous year, as well as information from Finance Directors, Title I Directors, Special Education Directors, and collaborative partners.
 The report includes the following categories as contributors to the total cost of the pre-k program:

 - School Aid Funding;

-- · Preschool Special Needs-Federal IDEA Funds;
+- Preschool Special Needs-Federal IDEA Funds;

 - Title I;

-- · Head Start collaborative classrooms;
+- Head Start collaborative classrooms;

 - School Building Authority;

-- TANF/Child Care:
+- TANF/Child Care;

-- Private: and
+- Private; and

 - Other (Must Specify)